Help is here

 Carers of adults with mental health concerns – contact NAViGO, 01472 806800

 Carers of older adults or those with physical or learning disabilities – contact focus, 01472 256256

 Have you ever wondered what would happen if there was an emergency or crisis situation which prevented you from providing care?
 Plan for this now, and give yourself peace of mind the Carers’ emergency alert cards .

 The Herbert Protocol is a national scheme adopted by Humberside Police.
 It encourages carers, families, friends or neighbours, to hold information about the person with Dementia or memory impairment that can help the police find them if they do go missing.

 Planning for the future

 - The Carers’ Support Service , 01472 242277, 1 Town Hall Square, Grimsby, DN31 1HY can provide signposting, advice and advocacy support as well as support with forms or processes to plan for the future.
-If you need advice and support when someone dies visit their website publications and leaflets section for further information, there is a booklet with lots of step-by-step advice and support about what to do when someone dies
+If you need advice and support when someone dies visit their information section.

 - Single point of access (SPA) 01472 256256 option 1 can help you plan future support for the person that you care for

 - Power of Attorney and Lasting Power of Attorney provides information and advice on managing your cared for person’s affairs